Madhunc5229/human-detection-tracking-cpp/README.md

  - Cmake min 3.2.1
  - Opencv [For installation](http://www.codebind.com/linux-tutorials/how-to-install-opencv-in-ubuntu-20-04-lts-for-c-c/)

-Continuous integration is tracked by using Travis CI and code coverage is tracked using coveralls.
+Continuous integration and code coverage is tracked by using github workflows.

 ## Build and Running Instructions
 ```